SDP-09/cloud9-website/content/pages/why-choose-clyde.md

 ### Why choose us

 You may have seen a large amount of assistive cleaning robots before -- but do they meet the certain needs given a certain environment where you really need one?
 Are you tried of seeing most cleaning robots limited to the household floor cleaning type, including vacuuming, sweeping and mopping.
-ClyDe plays a perfect role in serving  table cleaning robot which will create safer public spaces due to the less exposure for cleaners and visitors.
+ClyDe plays a perfect role in serving as a table cleaning robot which will create safer public spaces due to the less exposure for cleaners and visitors.
 With a robot doing the monotonous and repetitive task of cleaning hundreds of desks, cleaners will be freed up to do more demanding tasks!

 <hr>